 All applicants must submit faculty recommendation information via email to neuromajor@uchicago.edu.

 Students will be required to perform 10 weeks of full-time research in their host labs, as well as various other responsibilities.
-Fellows will receive a $5,000 stipend.
-In addition, the host laboratory will receive funds to cover expenses related to travel, room and board related to conference attendance.
+Fellows will receive a $5,500 stipend.
+In addition, the host laboratory will receive funds to cover expenses related to travel, room, and board related to conference attendance.
+The deadline for applications is March 20th, 2026.

 In addition to working on research, students will take part in a regular student-led seminar facilitated by D. Kondrashov with the aim of acquiring new quantitative skills to support their research progress.
 The goal of the program is to create a community of undergraduate scholars and provide them with an intensive, interdisciplinary research and learning experience.